 During her administration, the USTA achieved a number of major milestones, including the opening of the USTA National Campus in Orlando, and the completion of the strategic transformation of the USTA Billie Jean King National Tennis Center in Flushing Meadows, N.Y.
 She also spearheaded an unprecedented outreach effort into underserved communities—with an emphasis on Hispanic communities—in an effort to share the sport of tennis with more people.

-Ms. Adams has her maiden book, Own The Arena...Getting Ahead, Making A Difference and Succeeding As The Only One, releasing July 7, 2020.
+Ms. Adams has her maiden book, Own The Arena...Getting Ahead, Making A Difference and Succeeding As The Only One, coming soon.

 Stacey Hanke is author of the book; Influence Redefined…Be the Leader You Were Meant to Be, Monday to Monday®.
 She is also co-author of the book; Yes You Can!
 Everything You Need From A To Z To Influence Others To Take Action.